Jimdooz/quickapi/README.md

 A typed API for server/client communication, making it easy to structure your API calls and ensure type safety.

+*This package helps you organize and structure your API calls.
+However, it doesn't handle communication between the client and server directly.
+You'll need to handle this aspect on your own or with the help of other packages* 😊

 ## Server-side Usage

 ### 📝 Declaring your API